LibrariesHacked/library-carpentry/introduction-to-git/README.md

 By the end of this lesson you will:

 - Know the basics of why version control is used
-- Understand what Git and GitHub are, and some of the terminology (which can seem strange)
+- Understand what Git and GitHub are, and some of the terminology (which can seem strange!)

 Version control
 ---------------

 Version control systems are developed for, and most commonly used in, software engineering.
-All major software projects will use some version control system: it is almost impossible to manage a serious software development project without it.
+All major software projects will use some version control system, it is almost impossible to manage a serious software development project without it.
 Version controls allows for:

 - collaboration so that multiple people can work on projects at the same time
 - tracking of exactly when changes were made (and by who) - important if things have gone wrong